 PragmatIC Printing Ltd, the pioneer in imprinted logic circuits moves its technology to pilot-scale production under an agreement with the Printable Electronics Technology Centre at The Centre for Process Innovation (CPI).

-As well as supporting commercial production for low volume applications, the pilot line also provides a platform for
+As well as supporting commercial production for low volume applications, the pilot line also provides

 A key advantage of PragmatIC's approach to printed logic is that it delivers unrivalled density and performance in a unique form factor, while employing mature, proven processes and readily available equipment.
 This approach enables a rapid transition to commercial production, with the pilot line intended to commence operation by the fourth quarter of 2012.

 Scott White, Chief Executive Officer of PragmatIC Printing, stated: "We are hugely excited at taking this next tangible step towards commercial deployment of our unique technology for imprinted logic.
 We welcome interest from all those in the industry who want to make printed electronics products a reality, and encourage collaborative participation in our P4 initiative."

 Tom Taylor, CPI's Director of Printable Electronics, added: "We are keen to leverage our extensive facilities and expertise to assist PragmatIC Printing in moving to commercial production.
 The P4 initiative is also highly complementary with other activities at CPI, in particular the Integrated Smart Systems line which is ideally suited to combine PragmatIC's imprinted logic with other printing and electronics technologies to deliver innovative finished products."

 IGZO and other active matrix backplane solutions for emerging OLED rigid and flexible displaysSilicon, metal oxide, organic, graphene, carbon nanotube (CNT) and alternatives